voyanttools/dialogica/index.md

 > Do you need online teaching ideas and materials?
 Dialogica was supposed to be a text book, but instead we are adapting it for use in online learning and self-study.
 It is shared under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) so you can adapt as needed.

 **Note**: We are writing this one chapter every couple of days.
-Send links and thoughts to @Voyant-Tools on Twitter.
+Send links and thoughts to [@VoyantTools on Twitter](https://twitter.com/VoyantTools).

 1. [Introduction](/intro.md): What is Dialogica?
 Ideas for using Voyant in your teaching.
 1. [E-Texts and Analysis](/etexts.md): Introducing Voyant and text analysis.